bTehe/OSM-vs-official-amenity/README.md

 ## environment

-On Windows, I would use conda-forge. `pyrosm` is the package most likely to be annoying from plain pip.
+On Windows, We would use conda-forge. `pyrosm` is the package most likely to be annoying from plain pip.

 ```powershell
 conda create -n cph-osm-access -c conda-forge python=3.11 geopandas pyrosm networkx scipy matplotlib contextily folium mapclassify libpysal esda requests